 Reporting in 2026 should not feel painful.
 Yet for many teams, it still does.
 Despite better data access and smarter tools, there is more pressure than ever to deliver high-quality reports quickly.
-Manual formatting, version chaos, growing data volumes, and constant deadline pressure turn what should be a strategic advantage into a time consuming chore.
-Instead of analysing results and shaping decisions, teams lose hours fixing charts, aligning slides, and chasing last minute updates.
+Manual data entry, fixing formatting, growing data volumes and constant deadline pressure turn what should be a strategic advantage into a time consuming chore.
+Instead of analysing results and shaping decisions, the hours quickly disappear.

 The good news?
 Much of this pain is not inevitable.
 It is driven by outdated processes and inefficient habits that no longer fit how modern teams work.
-With a few simple structured changes to how reports are created, formatted, and shared, reporting can become faster, calmer, and far more valuable.
-Below are your four practical & current tips to help take the pain out of reporting in 2026.
+With a few simple structured changes to how reports are created, formatted, and shared, reporting can become faster, calmer and far more valuable.
+Below are your five practical tips to help take the pain out of reporting in 2026.

-E-Tabs supports this approach through powerful data visualisation tools such as Vizualz, enabling teams to create clear, consistent, and presentation ready visuals directly within their reporting workflows.
-By standardising visual outputs and automating chart creation, teams can reduce manual effort while delivering reports that are both engaging and insight led.
+E-Tabs supports this approach through powerful data visualisation tools such as Vizualz: Powered Infographics In Seconds!
+This enables teams to create clear, consistent and presentation ready visuals directly within their reporting workflows.
+By standardising visual outputs and automating chart creation, teams can reduce manual effort while delivering reports that are aesthetic, engaging and insight led.

 In 2026, reports should not be tied to a single device or location.
 Making reports accessible anytime and anywhere enables better collaboration, shared ownership, and faster idea input across teams.
 Mobile friendly reports allow stakeholders to review key insights on the go, whether on a smartphone, tablet, or laptop, supporting flexible and remote working.